- Written by Howard Kneller Howard Kneller

 Second, beginning in the early evening and scheduled to last until 1:00 a.m., a paid-admission concert was held featuring numerous high-profile hip-hop and other artists.
 Aub wasn’t kidding -- I would need to bring my long game as well.

-Crate Diggers started in 2016, and since then has occurred three to four times per year in places such as Berlin, Germany; Dallas, Los Angeles, and Miami, U.S.A.; Brighton, England; Montreal, Canada; Amsterdam, the Netherlands; and Tokyo, Japan.
+Crate Diggers started in 2016, and since then has occurred three to four times per year in places such as Berlin, Germany, and Dallas, Los Angeles, and Miami in the US.
+It’s also been in Brighton, England, and Montreal, Canada, as well as Amsterdam and Tokyo.
 In addition to countless first-tier DJs, Crate Diggers has featured artists such as Sister Sledge and Fullee Love Collective.
-This year, Audio-Technica came onboard to join Discogs as a Crate Diggers co-sponsor, the second Diggers in which the brand has participated.
+This year Audio-Technica came onboard to join Discogs as a Crate Diggers co-sponsor, the second Diggers in which the brand has participated.
 Past sponsors have included music and film retailer HMV, Bandsintown.com music website, and audio product manufacturers Pro-Ject Audio Systems and Henley Audio.

 In recent years, Discogs has grown immensely.
 According to the company, its website (discogs.com) is now the third largest online music destination after YouTube and Spotify.
 Also according to Discogs, its mission is to build the largest online music database and marketplace.
 Discogs states that over 475,000 people have contributed to the database, which currently has information on almost 11.5 million recordings and 6.5 million artists.
 Further, Discogs states that with 33 million items for sale and thousands of sellers, the marketplace is the venue to buy everything from new releases to rare recording gems.